olafwied/olafwied.github.io/_posts/core-samples/2016-07-02-Kullback-Leibler and the Gaussian Distribution.md

 Similarly, one can show that the expenontial distribution has maximum entropy over the positive values under the constraints of means!

-Another result, that is very clear intuitively from our earlier thoughts on the coin flip experiment, is the follwoing: On a fixed interval $\[a,b\]$ without constraints, the uniform distribution over the given interval has maximum entropy.
+Another result, that is very clear intuitively from our earlier thoughts on the coin flip experiment, is the following: On a fixed interval $\[a,b\]$ without constraints, the uniform distribution over the given interval has maximum entropy.
 No area over the interval has higher propability than others leading to maximum 'uncertainty'.

 #### References
 [Why the Normal Distribution?
 Paul Rojas (2010)](http://www.inf.fu-berlin.de/inst/ag-ki/rojas_home/documents/tutorials/Gaussian-distribution.pdf): A short, easy to follow summary on the significance of the Gaussian distribution.